SijiaSevon/SijiaSevon/README.md

 <h1>Hi, I'm Sijia!</h1>

 <p>Hello!
-My name is Sijia or you can call me, Alicia.
+My name is Sijia or you can call me, Alicia!
 I'm making a career change from Accounting to Information Technology.
-So far, I've taken several classes, obtained the Google IT Support Professional certificate, and am currently working on obtaining CompTIA A+ as well.
+So far, I've taken several classes, obtained ComTIA A + and Google IT Support Professional certificate, and am currently working on obtaining CompTIA Security+ as well.
 I also have a project I did with MySQL listed below (there are more to come!)
 Thank you so much for checking out my portfolio!</p>

 <h3><a href="https://www.credly.com/badges/dc3f6740-c4bb-46f6-873f-2a8204b44189">👨‍💻 My CompTIA A+ Certification!</a></h3>